 The real payoff of Dutch Belted milk is in the texture and flavor.
 The Cheshire has a more luscious mouthfeel than ever.
 It has the flavors of the grass that the cows enjoy.
 Unfortunately, the Dutch Belted supply is limited and very seasonal.
 By using a blend of milks, John and his crew at the Creamery are able to produce this cheese year round.

-The current batch of wheels we have are moist, young and lively, just like spring should taste.
-Aged for just about three months, the flavor has hints of grapefruit and yogurt with a quick, crisp, clean finish.
+The current batch of wheels we have are moist, young and lively.
+Aged since April, the flavor has hints of grapefruit and yogurt with a quick, crisp, clean finish.
+Very pleasant.